bluebirz/bluebirz.github.io/_posts/2019-12-03-befriend-your-queries.md

 ![partitioned](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/befriend-sql/Screen-Shot-2019-12-01-at-21.43.48.png)

 It does apparently reduce the processed data from 15.8 KB to 3.6 KB.
-Nice, isn’t it?
+Nice, isn't it?

 ---